jsastre1/jsastre1/README.md

 <h1 align="center">Hi 👋, I am Jonathan Sastre</h1>
 <h3 align="center">I am Systems engineer, passionate about new 4G and 5G technologies such as Cloud Computing.
 I have experience in the area of frontend development.</h3>

-- 🔭 I was working on **Mobile aplication**
+- 🔭 I was working on **Web application**

-- 🌱 I am currently learning **.Net fullstack developer**
+- 🌱 I am currently learning *Back-end Developer**

 - 👨‍💻 All of my projects are available at (http://www.github.com/jsastre1)

-- 💬 Ask me about **Html, css, AngularJS,ReactJs,IonicJS, Mysql, PostgreSQL, powerapps, SharePoint, WordPress, php**
+- 💬 Ask me about **Html, css, AngularJS,ReactJs,IonicJS, Mysql, PostgreSQL, Powerapps, SharePoint, WordPress, php, Bubble, Insomnia, Postman, JavaScript, Django, Asp .Net**

 - 📫 How to reach me **jonathansastre@gmail.com**